samcspohn/godot_ships_2/PARTICLE_SYSTEM.md

 12. **Shader Uniform Updates**: When templates are registered or modified, both the process shader AND draw material shader must receive updated atlas textures.
 The `UnifiedParticleSystem.update_shader_uniforms()` method handles this for `texture_atlas`, `color_ramp_atlas`, `scale_curve_atlas`, and `emission_curve_atlas`.

-13. **Emission Over Life**: The `emission_curve_atlas` is sampled in the material shader's fragment function and applied to the EMISSION output, enabling particles to glow/emit light that fades over their lifetime.
-This is independent of the `emission_color` and `emission_energy` template properties.
+13. **Emission Over Life**: The `emission_curve_atlas` is sampled in the material shader's fragment function and applied as an HDR brightness multiplier to ALBEDO (in unshaded mode), enabling particles to glow that fades over their lifetime.
+This works with `emission_color` and `emission_energy` template properties to create view-independent glowing effects.

 ## Recent Implementation Updates